What is the largest waterfall by volume in Iceland?

 This waterfall is rather similar to Háifoss in appearance.
 Both are similarly tall and have these basaltic rocks around with the red intermediate layers after volcanic periods from the formation of the earth.
 This is the third tallest waterfall in Iceland and is located in the East of Iceland.

-This waterfall isn’t very tall, or approximately 60 meters tall.
+This waterfall isn’t very tall, approximately 60 meters tall.
 However, this is a waterfall you must not neglect to mention, for it is one of the most beautiful waterfalls in Iceland.

 This waterfall is on the South Coast route and is essential to go up to if you ever visit Iceland.
 Behind it is a walking path so you can basically walk around Seljalandsfoss.